-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2019 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2021 (or the preceding summer term).

+- The initial cohort may be adjusted for students who departed for the following reasons:

+- Death

-- The initial cohort may be adjusted for students who departed for the following reasons: - \ Death - \ Permanent Disability - \ Service in the armed forces - \ Foreign aid service of the federal government - \ Official church missions - \ No other adjustments to the initial cohort should be made. - B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2019 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2020.
+- Permanent Disability

+- Service in the armed forces

+- Foreign aid service of the federal government

+- Official church missions

+- No other adjustments to the initial cohort should be made.

+B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as first-year students in Fall 2021 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official 71% enrollment in Fall 2022.

-C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION
+C. FIRST-TIME, FIRST-YEAR ADMISSION